-All three polling places were accessible with assistance and were open to electors from 8am to 6pm on election day.
+It was accessible with assistance and was open to electors from 8am to 6pm on election day.

 Counting the votes

 On election night all polling places conducted an initial sort and count of first preference votes.
 At the returning officer's office, declaration (i.e. postal, pre-poll and declared institution) votes are opened, sorted and first preferences are counted.
 The count results were placed on the NSW Electoral Commission website on election night from 6pm onwards.